modishre/ds4300HW1/README.md

 ###

-Load SQL script into workbench
+First to do:
-Load SQL script into database to establish the connection first
+Load SQL script into database to establish the connection first Setting it up in workbench
+Twitter SQL script is in the DB folder

 Downloading necessary libraries, pandas and pyMySQL
 - used pyMySQL - ran into issues with mySQLconector

-Main 2 files we are working with twitterAPI and main.py TweetAPI is the middle file, DB backside and main.py is the fireside
+Main 2 files we are working with twitterAPI and main.py TweetAPI is the middle file, DB backend and main.py

+Couldnt upload tweets.csv

-- Run main.py file
+Run main.py file

-User will be prompted password input

-Program will run print statement sequentially.

-- Getter functions have the option to return a dataframe or the raw twitter data (frame=False or Frame=True)
+Input password once you run main file
+Afterwords its going to run print statements sequentially Choose mannuly whcih ones to run or not
+Df - choose true or false